In light of COVID-19, what is the Seminary's policy on Satisfactory Academic Progress?

 Pittsburgh Theological Seminary Institutional Need-Based Aid

-No PTS Tuition Grant, Housing Grant, or Work-Support funds will be available to any student whose cumulative GPA is below a 2.5 and/or the student did not complete 18 credits (will prorate for part-time enrollment.).
-Half-time students must earn an overall 2.5 GPA and complete 12 credits.
-Credits taken in the Summer or J-Term do not count toward credit completion of the semesters.
+No PTS Tuition Grant, Housing Grant, or Work-Support funds will be available to any student whose cumulative GPA is below a 2.0 and/or the student did not complete 18 credits (will prorate for part-time enrollment.).
+Half-time students must earn an overall 2.0 GPA and complete 12 credits.

 Should a student fail a course(s) or withdraw with faculty approval, there will be no financial aid for this course(s) when repeated or for electives that may be substituted as repeat credits.
 Should a student withdraw without faculty approval from a class after the official add/drop period, financial aid for this course will be revoked and the student is responsible for any tuition fee.
 A student could lose eligibility for all need-based aid if falling below the full-time or half-time enrollment requirement.